Family

 When a relationship breaks down it is inevitably stressful; especially when complex financial situations are involved.
 When the legal elements run smoothly, it can help take a lot of the stress and emotion out of the situation.

-Our Family law team know that during these challenging times you need empathetic support.
-In this video series Managing Associate Tanya Dhillon sits down and talks to Transformation Coach Ceril Campbell about how the impact on mental and physical wellbeing cannot be underestimated, and the importance emotionally of supporting those going through divorce.
+Our Family law team know that during these challenging times you need empathetic support and how the impact on mental and physical wellbeing cannot be underestimated, and the importance emotionally of supporting those going through divorce.

-Sadly, I’m not sure there is something as a good divorce.
+Sadly, there may not be such a thing as a good divorce.
 But people can make it as good as it can be.
 That involves all the parties trying to work well together, including the legal advisors.
-By making sure that the legal side of things runs as smoothly as possible takes a lot of the stress out of the whole process.
-And ensuring that the clients are emotionally supported is important.
+By making sure that the legal side of things runs as smoothly as possible takes a lot of the stress out of the whole process and ensuring that the clients are emotionally supported is important.

 There are a range of different reasons people get divorced; people simply falling out of love; non-compatibility from the start is another common reason; and people growing apart for a number of reasons.
-And then sadly there are reasons such as somebody having had an affair (Infidelity), substance abuse and addiction, or there has been emotional or physical abuse.
+Sadly, there are reasons such as somebody having had an affair (infidelity), substance abuse and addiction, or there has been emotional or physical abuse.

 This requires work from both parents.
-Putting their own personal views aside and promoting the other as a parent in their own right, not talking negatively about each other, and encouraging the child/children to spend regular and quality time with the other parent, unless of course there are valid reasons why contact should not take place.
+Putting their own personal views aside and promoting the other as a parent in their own right, not talking negatively about each other, and encouraging the child/children to spend regular and quality time with the other parent.
+Unless of course there are valid reasons why contact should not take place.
 It’s important to ensure the child/children are listened to and cared for throughout the process.
-Having open and honest communications using age-appropriate language where they are encouraged to ask questions.
+Having open and honest communications using age-appropriate language where they are encouraged to ask questions is a must.
 The child/children should be proactively reassured that the divorce is not their fault, and that both parents will continue to love and support them.
 Establishing a cooperative co-parenting framework with consistent routines and rules across households will provide stability and a sense of security for the children.

-At Foot Anstey we have a huge variety of clients, both men and women from heterosexual to same sex couples.
+At Foot Anstey, we have a huge variety of clients, both men and women from heterosexual to same sex couples.
 People are of varying ages.
-There is a trend at the moment of a lot of couples in their thirties to fifties divorcing, but there are also older couples who are termed as silver and grey divorces.
+There is a trend of a lot of couples in their thirties to fifties divorcing, but there are also older couples who are termed as silver and grey divorces.

 In our experience, the shortest time frame for an uncontested divorce (i.e. the finances being settled without the need to go to court) is around 6 months.
 A contested divorce, which would mean going to court in relation to the finances, can generally take between 1 and 2 years to complete.

-It’s rare a couple are able to remain friends after a divorce.
+It’s rare for a couple to remain friends after a divorce.
 Many can continue to co-parent if there are children involved.
 It’s a highly emotional process, especially if court proceedings are needed, which can be quite bruising.
-At Foot Anstey we focus on taking the stress out of the legal side and try to find a way of resolving matters outside of the court process so things can be left as amicable as possible.
+At Foot Anstey, we focus on taking the stress out of the legal side and try to find a way of resolving matters outside of the court process so things can be left as amicable as possible.

 A third party can also be helpful during a divorce, whether that’s a family member or a neutral friend.
 It can provide balance and help support the clients emotionally so the legal team can focus on the legal aspects of the work.